designforsf/brigade-matchmaker/docs/brigadehub-setup.md

 ## 3. Link

-So you can develop what will be published as node modules
+This is so you can develop what will be published as node modules.

+IMPORTANT: make sure to perform these in order, and only one at a time!

 ### @theme-public-c4sf
 ```